ilopmar/grails-ducksboard-api/README.md

 * `pushTimelineValues(String widgetId, Map map)`: This method is used to push a new value to a timeline widget.
 The `map` param contains the following params `timeline` and `value` (with `title`, `image`, `content` and optionally `link`).
 You can find a detailed explication at http://dev.ducksboard.com/apidoc/slot-kinds/#timelines
 * `pushImage(String widgetId, Map map)`: This method is used to push an image to an image widget.
 The `map` param contains the following params `timeline` and `value` (with `source`, base64 encoded image, and `caption`).
 You can find a detailed explication at http://dev.ducksboard.com/apidoc/slot-kinds/#images
 * `pushImage(String widgetId, File file)`: This method is used to push an image to an image widget.
 The `file` param points to the image we want to push.
 With this method it is not possible to and the caption to the picture.
-* `incrementLongValue(String widgetId, Long increment = 1)`: This method is used to increment (or decrease) the value of the following widgets: counters, bars, boxes and pins.
-This method is deprecated.
-Please use `pushLongDelta`.
 * `pushLongDelta(String widgetId, Long delta = 1)`: This method is used to increment (or decrease) the value of the following widgets: counters, bars, boxes and pins.
 It uses the new ducksboard delta feature, so only one call is made to the server.
 * `pushStatus(String widgetId, StatusValues status)`: This method is used to change the status of a status widget.
 You can find more information about this widget at: http://dev.ducksboard.com/apidoc/slot-kinds/#status.
 * `pushText(String widgetId, String text)`: This method is used to change the text of a text widget.
 You can find more information about this widget at: http://dev.ducksboard.com/apidoc/slot-kinds/#texts.